Can a Herniated disc cause leg pain or sciatica?

 What is a herniated disc?

-Your spine is made of vertebrae separated by discs that act like shock absorbers.
 A herniated disc (often called a “slipped disc”) happens when some of the soft inner material pushes through the tougher outer wall.

 When this occurs in the lower back, it can irritate or compress the sciatic nerve.
 For a deeper dive into symptoms and how to get help, see our page on More information on Herniated Disc Treatment